Developer(s) – Airtight Games

 Lifespan – 3/10

 For even a semi-open world game, that Murdered: Soul Suspect can be completed within five hours is nothing short of unacceptable.
-Even when I’ve reviewed Child of Light and South Park: The Stick of Truth, I’ve been less than impressed with how little time they’ve lasted; since open world games can be made to last the best part of 100 hours.
-The fact this game is so short-lived is yet another reason why I believe it plays out too much like a film, since films can be made to last a similar amount of time; especially if it may be a trilogy of films.
-But its just as well the game is so short-lived, since there’s hardly anything to do in it.
+Even when I’ve reviewed Child of Light and South Park: The Stick of Truth, I’ve been less than impressed with how little time they’ve lasted; since open-world games can be made to last the best part of 100 hours.
+The fact this game is so short-lived is yet another reason why I believe it plays out too much like a film since films can be made to last a similar amount of time; especially if it may be a trilogy of films.
+But it’s just as well the game is so short-lived since there’s hardly anything to do in it.

 Storyline – 6/10

 The story of the game revolves around a recently murdered detective called Ronan O’ Connor, who must solve the mystery of his own murder in Limbo in order to be with his already deceased wife in Heaven.
 The game’s story isn’t too bad, and it does have a few decent twists and turns throughout, but it’s not considerably impressive, given how much emphasis on gameplay was sacrificed in order to develop it.
-I would have though that a game that plays out too much like a film would have at least had an exceptional story attached to it, but I was wrong in this instance.
+I would have thought that a game that plays out too much like a film would have at least had an exceptional story attached to it, but I was wrong in this instance.

 Originality – 2/10

 With the small exception of it containing psychological horror as opposed to the kind of horror normally found in video games, there isn’t much else unique about Murdered: Soul Suspect that makes it stand out among many other games; in terms of either graphics, gameplay, or story.
 It’s not the first time a game has played out as this one does, and it should never be considered the definitive one by any means at all